 Yes.
 We can match any solid color you choose.
 All wee need is a paint chip to match from.
 The color chosen needs to be a solid color only.
-The minimum purchase requirement for a custom color is twenty 1.5 quart kits (five 1.5 gallon kits).
+The minimum purchase requirement for a custom color is five 1.5 gallon kits.

 Do I have to acid etch my concrete before I apply Pond Shield?

 Absolutely.
 HOWEVER, new concrete needs to cure out (hydrate) properly before acid etching can be done.
 Normal concrete needs to cure a minimum of 28 days and polymer or accelerated concretes need to cure a minimum of 7 days before any acid etching can be done.
 There are two very important reasons for acid etching.
-First, the muriatic acid will remove and calcium deposits that form as concrete cures.
+First, the acid will remove and calcium deposits that form as concrete cures.
 These calcium deposits will fall over time.
 The new coating will fall off attached to these deposits .
 Finally, acid etching will neutralize the alkaline properties in the surface of the concrete, creating a much better bond of the coating to the concrete.
 You can use Surface Prep, a user friendly/eco friendly biodegradable acid solution for this purpose.
 It is safer than muriatic acid and much easier to use.

 Can I just spot coat a crack in my pond?

 That is not advisable.
 The problem is that concrete is porous.
 Water will eventually leak out by finding a way around the repair.
-The crack should be repaired properly and then Pond Shield should be used over the entire submerged surface.
+The crack should be repaired properly using Crack RX and then Pond Shield should be used over the entire submerged surface.

 Do you have a catalog that can be sent to me?

 No. We do not have a catalog.
-All of our products are here on the web site along the information needed to successfully coat a water feature.
+All of our products are on our Store page on the web site along the information needed to successfully coat a water feature.